Federal Pell Grants

 Eligibility determination

-To determine if you are eligible, the U.S. Department of Education uses a standard formula, to evaluate the information you report when you apply through the Free Application of Federal Student Aid (FAFSA).
+To determine if you are eligible, the U.S. Department of Education uses a standard formula, to evaluate the information you report when you apply through the Free Application for Federal Student Aid (FAFSA).
 The formula produces an Expected Family Contribution (EFC) number.
 The lower the EFC number, the more aid the student is eligible for.
 Your Institutional Student Information Record (ISIR) contains this number and will tell you if you are eligible.

-To be considered for Pell Grant Eligibility, you must:
+To be considered for Pell Grant eligibility, you must:

 • Fill out a Free Application for Federal Student Aid,